OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/key.md

 ---
 title: key
-description: This page provides the source code and explanation on how to get key metrics from OpenBB's stocks fundamental analysis.
+description: "This page provides the source code and explanation on how to get key" metrics from OpenBB's stocks fundamental analysis.
 Detailed parameters and return value are provided.
 keywords: